-As a website manager who is well-versed in the operation of AnQiCMS, I fully understand the importance of efficient and scalable content management for enterprises, especially when facing the needs of multi-site operations.AnQiCMS relies on its powerful multi-site management function, allowing users to manage multiple brands or content branches under a single system architecture, greatly enhancing operational efficiency.However, to fully utilize this advantage, often it is necessary to rely on reverse proxy technology at the server level, where Apache is the preferred solution for many users.
+As a website manager who deeply understands the operation of AnQiCMS, I fully understand the importance of efficient and scalable content management for enterprises, especially when facing the needs of multi-site operations.AnQiCMS with its powerful multi-site management function allows users to manage multiple brands or content branches under a single system architecture, greatly enhancing operational efficiency.However, to fully utilize this advantage, it is often necessary to rely on reverse proxy technology at the server level, where Apache is the preferred solution for many users.

-This article will elaborate on how to configure Apache as a reverse proxy to achieve stable and efficient operation of AnQiCMS multi-site.
+This article will elaborate on how to configure Apache as a reverse proxy to achieve stable and efficient operation of AnQiCMS multi-sites.

 Apache Reverse Proxy AnQiCMS Multi-site Configuration Method

-The AnQiCMS (AnQiCMS) is a content management system designed specifically for small and medium-sized enterprises and content operation teams.
-One of its core highlights is the native support for multiple sites.This means that users can create and manage multiple independent websites within an AnQiCMS application instance, each with its own domain name, content, and settings.In order to correctly route these different domain name requests to the AnQiCMS application instance, and for AnQiCMS to identify and respond to the corresponding site content based on the received domain name, we usually need to configure a reverse proxy.Apache is widely used as a web server and is an ideal choice to achieve this goal.
+AnQiCMS (AnQiCMS) is a content management system designed specifically for small and medium-sized enterprises and content operation teams, one of its core highlights being native support for multiple sites.This means that users can create and manage multiple independent websites within an AnQiCMS application instance, each with its own domain, content, and settings.In order to correctly route these different domain requests to the AnQiCMS application instance, and for AnQiCMS to identify and respond to the corresponding site content based on the received domain, we usually need to configure a reverse proxy.Apache is an ideal choice as a widely used web server to achieve this goal.

 AnQiCMS Multi-site Management Mechanism Overview

-The reverse proxy server is located between the user and the actual Web application server.When a user initiates a request, the request is first sent to the reverse proxy server.Reverse proxy servers forward requests to one or more backend web application servers according to the configured rules (such as domain names) and return the responses from the application servers to the users.
+The reverse proxy server is located between the user and the actual web application server.When the user initiates a request, the request is first sent to the reverse proxy server.Reverse proxy servers forward requests to one or more backend web application servers according to the configured rules (such as domain names) and return the responses from the application servers to the users.

-For AnQiCMS multi-site scenarios, Apache acts as a reverse proxy with the main function being:
+For AnQiCMS multi-site scenarios, Apache acts as a reverse proxy, its main function is:

-Configure Apache reverse proxy for AnQiCMS multi-site mainly involves enabling necessary Apache modules, setting up Virtual Host for each site, and configuring core reverse proxy directives.
+Configure Apache reverse proxy for AnQiCMS multi-site primarily involves enabling necessary Apache modules, setting up Virtual Host for each site, and configuring core reverse proxy directives.

-First, make sure that the Apache Web server is installed on your server and that the AnQiCMS application instance is running on some port in the background (for example, the default port is127.0.0.1:8001).
+First, make sure that Apache Web Server is installed on your server and the AnQiCMS application instance is running on some port in the background (for example, by default on127.0.0.1:8001)

 You need to enable Apache to perform reverse proxyingmod_proxyandmod_proxy_httpModule.
-Usually, it can be completed by the following commands on most Linux distributions:
+It is usually completed by the following command in most Linux distributions:

 sudo a2enmod proxy